ctp-archive/data-journalism/modules/intro-to-r/_posts/2022-04-01-investigating-disparities.md

 Not much of a disparity there it appears.
 What about the other racial groups?

 We could repeat these steps, but the process is a little tedious.
-What if we make a similar calculations for every racial group all at once?
+What if we make a similar calculation for every racial group all at once?

 ## Understanding joins

-Before we get there thought, let's talk about **joins**.
+Before we get there though, let's talk about **joins**.

 <div class="alert alert-warning"><b>NOTE:</b> If you worked with a previous module on advanced spreadsheets, some of this might sound familiar.</div>

-At their core, joins in data journalism and data science (or any other field that works with databases) is just a way to link to datasets together using a common, matching field – often called a **key**.
+At their core, joins in data journalism and data science (or any other field that works with databases) is just a way to link two datasets together using a common, matching field – often called a **key**.

 <div class="alert alert-success"><b>PRO TIP:</b> Joins like these will only match if the two terms are EXACTLY equal – that means they have to be equal data types too.</div>